madjugglers/pattern-book/chapters/05_five_person_patterns.md

 > * Both hands counting, all passes right hands
 > * [Animation](http://juggloid.com/editor/?s=sU0PC0).
 > * [Watch SJRI](https://www.youtube.com/watch?v=hmP4aZVFGJc)
+> * Pattern by Prof. Mike
+> * Performed by the Mad 5 at the 1996 Madfest.

 Here are some other twister weaves with the feeders in different counts.
 They get progressively trickier, so get ready!